jdx/usage/docs/spec/reference/index.md

-version "1.0.0"      # the version of the CLI author "nobody"      # the author of the CLI license "MIT"        # SPDX license the CLI is released under
+version "1.0.0"      # the version of the CLI author "nobody"      # the author of the CLI license "MIT"        # SPDX license the CLI is released under min_usage_version "1.0.0" # the minimum version of usage this CLI supports

 # help for -h
 before_help "before about"